blouyakis/emt_basic/module_3_test.md

 ### Q15 🟡
 **Front**
-Which statement regarding forcible restraint is true?
+Which of the following statements concerning forcible restraint of patients is true?
 · Easily done by two EMTs · **Normally considered within law-enforcement jurisdiction** · Causes irreparable emotional harm · Needed only in mentally ill

 **Back**